drefa06/bash_debug_test/README.md

-PARAM2 = 2 # Not changed because func is called as sub-shell => all var in func are local PARAM3 =   # Empty because not init before calling and func is PARAM4 = 2 # is the echo result of func... be carrefull if more than 1 echo PARAM5 = 2 # is the return, 0 by default if no error, 1 by default if error, $param1 in our case
+PARAM2 = 2 # Not changed because func is called as sub-shell => all var in func are local PARAM3 =   # Empty because not init before calling and func is PARAM4 = 2 # is the echo result of func... be carrefull if more than 1 echo PARAM5 = 4 # is the return, 0 by default if no error, 1 by default if error, $param1 * 2 in our case
 ### Test 2 ###
 2          # The echo $param1
 PARAM1 = 1 # Same as before calling, param1 in func is local
 PARAM2 = 3 # Changed because global and func called in shell as source PARAM3 = 5 # global var now modified
-PARAM4 = 2 # is the return $param1
+PARAM4 = 2 # is the $param1 printed in file func_name.log
+PARAM5 = 4 # is the returned $param1*2
 ```

 #### argument parsing
-I usually create 2 specific functions for argument parsing: parse_args and usage
+I usually create 2 specific functions for argument parsing: parse_args and usage.
+For my script, I always put 2 basic options: help and version

 ```
 usage()